 We receive this question a lot from parents.
 Scour the internet for “life insurance for children” and you will read some scathing reasons from financial “experts” why purchasing life insurance for children is a waste of money.
 Some of the reasons they state we agree with.
 Yes, we do!
 However, these experts are missing an important component of life insurance that makes coverage on children beneficial.
 In this article, we discuss the benefits and when to buy life insurance for your child.
 We also discuss when you should not buy life insurance for your child, too.

 Selecting the right life insurance policy is no laughing matter.
 We all need the proper coverage.
 (Yes, even you single person unless you already have funding for your funeral lined up.
 I bet you don’t, though.)
 Yet, when we review policies from non-clients (people looking for our help), many of them have made some devastating life insurance mistakes.

 These mistakes aren’t in the basic realm of life insurance mistakes such as the “I have the wrong death benefit coverage” mistake.
 (Purchasing an additional policy or reducing the death benefit on the current policy fixes this mistake.)
 These mistakes are serious, made for one reason or another.
 The mistakes we are going to discuss are devastating life insurance mistakes that you generally can’t recover from.

-Yes, you need life insurance, but you don’t have a social security number.
+You understand that, yes, you need life insurance.
+However, you don’t have a social security number.
+Maybe you’ve applied elsewhere, and the carrier declines your application because you don’t have a social security number.
 You are concerned about your family and loved ones if something were to happen to you.
 You know you need life insurance.
 However, you need the right documentation.
 Is that holding you back?
 Luckily, we have options.
-In this short article, we discuss life insurance for people without a social security number.
+In this article, we discuss life insurance for people without a social security number.